SManral/complexity-lookup-alexa-skill/README.md

-# Space and Time complexity lookup Alexa-skill
+# Alexa-skill: Space and Time complexity lookup
 This Alexa skill gives the best, average and worst case time complexities and space complexity of common algorithms and data structures used in Computer Science